My 71st Year

 My parents' deaths, the vagaries of my life, the many tearing passions of me, the war of '63 and '4,

-As some old broken soldier, after a long, hot, wearying march, or as haply after battle,
+As some old broken soldier, after a long, hot, wearying march, or haply after battle,

-At twilight, hobbling, answering yet to company roll-call, Here, with vital voice,
+To-day at twilight, hobbling, answering company roll-call, Here, with vital voice,

 Reporting yet, saluting yet the Officer over all.